 Other Vital Components of Breast Milk

-There are quite a few other substances listed as part of breast milk information that are essential to your baby’s continued well-being.
+There are quite a few other substances that are a part of breast milk, and these are essential to your baby’s continued well-being.
 They are:

 - Human Milk Oligosaccharides (HMOs)– A type of dietary fibre, these promote the growth of healthy bacteria in your baby’s stomach to help in digestion and regular bowel movements.

 - Human Milk Microbiota– Breastmilk contains various types of bacteria.
-Some of these are found in the milk of all mothers while others will be unique to you depending on your diet, immunity, environment, and lifestyle.
-When passed on to baby, it will help them develop their own individual intestinal microbiota which will then be useful in fighting off infections.
+Some of these are found in the milk of all mothers, while others will be unique to you depending on your diet, immunity, environment, and lifestyle.
+When passed on to the baby, it will help them develop their own individual intestinal microbiota, which will then be useful in fighting off infections.

-- Antibodies – Also known as immunoglobulins, to help boost baby’s immune system.
-Colostrum, also known as first breast milk, is especially packed with anti-bodies.
+- Antibodies – Also known as immunoglobulins, this helps boost the baby’s immune system.
+Colostrum, also known as the first breast milk, is especially packed with anti-bodies.

-Quite a few growth factors are also found in human milk which are beneficial to the gut, the nervous system, blood, and the hormones that control metabolism.
+Quite a few growth factors are also found in human milk, which is beneficial to the gut, the nervous system, blood, and the hormones that control metabolism.
 There are also plenty of other ingredients in breast milk that have not been identified yet.

-Eating a healthy, nutritious diet when pregnant and during the breastfeeding years will be beneficial to your health as well as that of your child.
-Ensure that your diet is a balanced one comprising of whole grains, legumes, fruits, vegetables, lean protein such as chicken, dairy products with low fat content, and plenty of water.
+Eating a healthy, nutritious diet when you’re pregnant and during the breastfeeding years will be beneficial to your health as well as that of your child.
+Ensure that your diet is a balanced one comprising of whole grains, legumes, fruits, vegetables, lean protein such as chicken, dairy products with low-fat content, and plenty of water.

 Disclaimer: This information is just a guide and not a substitute for medical advice from a qualified professional.